true-async/php-true-async-rfc/basic.md

 ### Await

-The `await` keyword is used to wait for the completion of another coroutine:
+The `await` keyword is used to wait for the completion of another coroutine or any object that implements the `Awaitable` interface.:

 ```php
 function readFile(string $fileName):string